jyn514/jyn514.github.io/content/i want a better action graph serialization.md

 In [a previous post](https://jyn.dev/build-system-tradeoffs/), I talked about various approaches in the design space of build systems.
 In this post, I want to zero in on one particular area: action graphs.

 First, let me define "action graph".
 If you've ever used CMake, you may know that there are two steps involved: A "configure" step (`cmake -B build-dir`) and a build step (`make` or `cmake --build`).
 What I am interested here is what `cmake -B` *generates*, the Makefiles it has created.
 As [the creator of ninja writes](https://neugierig.org/software/blog/2020/05/ninja.html#:~:text=Related%20work), this is a *serialization* of all build steps at a given moment in time, with the ability to regenerate the graph by rerunning the configure step.

+This post explores that design space, with the goal of sketching a tool that improves on the current state while also enabling incremental adoption.
+When I say "design space", I mean a tool that:
+- Is [non-hermetic](https://jyn.dev/build-system-tradeoffs/#hermetic-builds) (hermeticity is hard to adopt incrementally)
+- Ingests machine-generated files, not hand-written files
+- Has no persistent server
+- Prioritizes performance
 ### who uses an action graph?

-Not all build systems serialize their action graph. `bazel` and `buck2` store it in memory and allow querying it, but never serialize it to disk.
-For large graphs, this requires a lot of memory; blaze is actually investigating [serializing parts of its graph to reduce memory usage and startup time](https://youtu.be/1A8LMZ21t6Y?si=FiQ6LGdBQ7Y-aQLY).
+Not all build systems serialize their action graph. `bazel` and `buck2` run persistent servers that store it in memory and allow querying it, but never serialize it to disk.
+For large graphs, this requires a lot of memory; `blaze` has actually started [serializing parts of its graph to reduce memory usage and startup time](https://youtu.be/1A8LMZ21t6Y?si=FiQ6LGdBQ7Y-aQLY).

 The nix evaluator doesn’t allow querying its graph at all; nix has a very strange model where it never rebuilds because each change to your source files is a new “[input-addressed derivation](https://nix.dev/manual/nix/2.32/store/derivation/index.html)” and therefore requires a reconfigure.
 This is the main reason it’s only used to package software, not as an “inner” build system, because that reconfigure can be very slow.